appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 5243154: Open redirection (stored DOM-based)

 *L2*
-1. Verification shall confirm that application restricts redirects to allowlisted URLs or displays a warning when redirecting to untrusted content.
+1. Test shall confirm that application restricts redirects to allowlisted URLs or displays a warning when redirecting to untrusted content.

 ---